kushalpandya/Petrichor/README.md

   - DSF/DFF (Direct Stream Digital)
   - ...
 MOD, IT, S3M, XM, and AU
 - Map your music folders and browse your library in an organized view.
+- Show lyrics of a playing track when available.
+- Create, import or export playlists.
-- Create playlists and manage the play queue interactively.
+- Manage the play queue interactively using drag and drop
 - Browse music using folder view when needed.
 - Pin _anything_ (almost!) to the sidebar for quick access to your favorite music.
 - Navigate easily: right-click a track to go to its album, artist, year, etc.